TUXIS

-TUXIS was a boys’ program similar to the Scouting movement promoted by Canadian Protestant churches.
-There are a number of variations of what the acronym "TUXIS" is said to stand for.
-Most commonly, it is said to stand for "'you' ('U') and 'I' in 'T'raining and 'S'ervice with Christ ('X') in the centre."
-Another similar meaning was "Training Under Christ In Service".
+TUXIS was a boys' program similar to the Scouting movement promoted by Canadian Protestant churches.
+There are a number of variations of what the acronym TUXIS is said to stand for.
+Most commonly, it is said to stand for "U ('you') and I in Training and Service with Christ ('X'; the first letter of Christ in Greek) in the centre".
+Another similar meaning was Training Under Christ In Service.